-Reddit Has 'Quarantined' Popular Pro-Trump Thread Over Violent Threats
+Reddit Has 'Quarantined' Popular Pro-Trump Forum Over Violent Threats

 On Wednesday, moderators of the forum tweeted, in response to the quarantine, that Reddit had "totally suppress" the community "on "the eve of the first Democratic debates."

-Popular threads on the subreddit on Wednesday, besides news of the quarantine, included a photo with a disparaging message of U.S. soccer star Megan Rapinoe, whom Trump had criticized for refusing to visit the White House, a message celebrating Fox News' ratings and a post attempting to undermine E. Jean Carroll, the author who recently claimed Trump sexually assaulted her.
+Popular themes on the subreddit on Wednesday, besides news of the quarantine, included a photo with a disparaging message of U.S. soccer star Megan Rapinoe, whom Trump had criticized for refusing to visit the White House, a message celebrating Fox News' ratings and a post attempting to undermine E. Jean Carroll, the author who recently claimed Trump sexually assaulted her.

-The thread's moderator framed the action as Reddit attempting to muzzle the community's users.
+The moderator framed the action as Reddit attempting to muzzle the community's users.

 "They already largely censored The_Donald from reaching the front page, but apparently that wasn't enough.
 So they began looking for any reason to quarantine us," a moderator of the forum tweeted.